esinanturan/SeekStorm/README.md

 * **Sharded and leveled IVF index**.
 * **Approximate Nearest Neighbor Search** (ANNS) in an **Leveled IVF index**.
 * All **field filters** are directly active **during vector search**, not just as post-search filtering step.
+* SIMD (AVX2) acceleration for vector quantization and similarity calculation.

 #### Lexical Features
 * **BM25F** and **BM25F_Proximity** ranking